What Up Yo.

-She has held back from giving Rocky her blessing to fight Apollo again the entire film because she is scared he will get killed in the ring.
+She has held back from giving Rocky her blessing to fight Apollo again for the entire second film because she is scared he will get killed in the ring.

-As she is recovering, she whispers to Rocky...
+But as she is recovering, she has a change of heart, and whispers to Rocky…

 This leads us to the final fight of “Rocky II”.